Fall 2020 information

 LIVE Information Session for Admitted Students with CCAD Leadership and President, Dr. Melanie Corn

 We understand that you and your loved ones may have questions about CCAD's response to COVID-19 and what to expect this fall and beyond.
 You're invited to join CCAD's President, Dr. Melanie Corn, and other senior leadership at the college in a conversation on Zoom about what CCAD is doing to keep students safe and deliver them a great education in art and design.
-Admitted students are invited to join us Thursday, May 28th at 5:00 pm on Zoom.
-Check your email for login details!
+Admitted students were invited to join us Thursday, May 28th at 5:00 pm on Zoom.
+See the video below.